morfdesign/morfdesign.github.io/drafts/purpose.md

 - The impoverished 3rd world family?

 ## Qualities They Need to Have

+-
+- Driven for success but not at the expense of others.

 - Commitment to people & community on all levels / betterment of lives in all aspects of their business, (no better products made by the hands of slaves)
 - Commitment to the Environment